 In this vein, I asked her what it was like working with the women telling their stories.
 Were they hesitant or fearful, or ready to share?
 Understandably, it is a slow process, but eventually, they open up and “magic starts to happen.”
 She says women are constantly contacting her in order to get their stories out there too.
 When she was starting out, she says, it felt like uncharted territory, a topic that no one else had yet wanted to broach.
 But she is heartened by the steady rise in South Asian voices tackling difficult cultural topics.
 It’s a movement that shows no sign of slowing down any time soon.

 The “Masala Monologues” are in the process of being converted into a theatre performance.
-There’s already a director on board and Sangeeta is in the process of talking to actors and theatres.
+There’s already a director on board and Pillai is in the process of talking to actors and theatres.
 She hopes it will all be ready for next year!
-The theatre performance is not the end of the road though — Sangeeta feels strongly that this is only the beginning of a much larger project.
+The theatre performance is not the end of the road though — Pillai feels strongly that this is only the beginning of a much larger project.

 There are no end dates, just lots of beautiful stories that come to life over the years.
 I hold regular writing workshops for Masala Monologues.
 The idea behind these is to create a warm, supportive space and provide monologue writing tips to the participants, which enable the stories they carry within themselves to spring to life.

-I for one will be keeping a close eye on upcoming ticket sales for the incredibly timely theatre production of the Masala Monologues, and it’s clear that Sangeeta is set to be a leading figure in a movement that’s already breaking down barriers.
+I for one will be keeping a close eye on upcoming ticket sales for the incredibly timely theatre production of the Masala Monologues, and it’s clear that Pillai is set to be a leading figure in a movement that’s already breaking down barriers.